Dana Center Role

 Austin–Pune Sister City Initiative Committee, Greater Austin Chamber of Commerce: Serve as representative of education center on delegation to Pune, India, to explore with Pune educators, policymakers, and business leaders how they achieved a 50:50 gender ratio in their STEM majors.
 (2018–present)

 Smithsonian Science Education Center, Ad Hoc Advisory Group on Higher Education: Serve on panel to advise SSEC on potential models for collaboration between higher education and SSEC to improve student engagement and achievement in science in the nation’s K–12 school system.
 (2017–present)

-OpenSciEd: Serve as member of start-up effort involving state education agencies, school districts, classroom educators, science curriculum developers, and the science education community to deliver to create research-based, open-source science instructional materials.
+OpenSciEd Developers Consortium: Serve as leader of Field Test Implementation team for a start-up effort involving state education agencies, school districts, classroom educators, science curriculum developers, and the science education community to author and field test research-based, open-source science instructional materials and professional learning designs.
 (2017–present)

 Texas Student Success Council: Served on council convened by Educate Texas to advance and advocate policy that promotes increased postsecondary student success that prepares students to compete in the 21st-century economy.
 (2016–present)

 Teacher Leadership Development Synthesis and Symposium: Participated in NSF-funded project to synthesize research and literature focused on math and science teacher leadership development programs and build consensus on key attributes of quality programs.
 (2016–2017)